Georg Simmel

-An acquaintance of Max Weber, Simmel wrote on the topic of personal character in a manner reminiscent of the sociological 'ideal type'.
+Through "The Metropolis and Mental Life" Simmel was a precursor of urban sociology, symbolic interactionism, and social network analysis.
+An acquaintance of Max Weber, Simmel wrote on the topic of personal character in a manner reminiscent of the sociological ideal type.
 He broadly rejected academic standards, however, philosophically covering topics such as emotion and romantic love.
-Both Simmel and Weber's nonpositivist theory would inform the eclectic critical theory of the Frankfurt School.
+Both Simmel and Weber's nonpositivist theory informed the eclectic critical theory of the Frankfurt School.